 Teacup dog breeds are the smallest of the small.
 People love them because they retain that cute puppy size their whole lives.
 If you have been thinking of getting one of these best teacup dog breeds, one of the adorable pups on the list may be the perfect new addition to your family.

 Because Teacup dog breeds weigh less than the AKC standard for a toy breed, you can technically have any breed called a teacup.
-What most breeders consider to be a Teacup is a dog that weighs less than 4 pounds and stands less than 17 inches tall.
+Most breeders consider a Teacup dog that weighs less than 4 pounds and stands less than 17 inches tall.

 The many disadvantages of Teacup dog breeds